auditt7708/cluster-pacemaker/README.md

 This was forked from Ondrej Faměra's Ansible [role](https://github.com/OndrejHome/ansible.ha-cluster-pacemaker) with enhacements, such as

 - Add fence_rhevm fencing device
 - Fix truncate for cluster password on RHEL/CentOS 7.
-The rest is untested
+The rest is untested.
 - Add virtual ip configuration

 Installation